blandwhite/Geoff-Tarleton-Portfolio/README.md

 **Boot Camp Certificate in FinTech, UNC-Charlotte, NC** \
 Financial Technology (Financial Coding using Python, Blockchain and Machine Learning)

-**University of Nort Carolina - Chapel Hill** \
+**University of North Carolina - Chapel Hill** \
 Bachelor of Arts, Economics - 1991

 **Princeton University, Princeton, NJ** \
-Undergraduate Studies in Mandarin Chinese and Economics, 1985-1987
+Undergraduate Studies in Mandarin Chinese and Economics, including a semester abroad at \
+The Mandarin Training Center in Taipei, Taiwan

 ## Hobbies